What is the lived experience podcast, and what is it about?

 She also had a mountain of visitors and well-wishers from her family and other people who cared for her.

-From seeing the other residents there who had no visitors at all for weeks, for my mum to have as many people there for her in the end just showed me how much of a special person she was.
+Seeing the other residents there who had no visitors at all for weeks, my mum's having as many people there for her in the end just showed me how much of a special person she was.

-Even though it was hard for people to see her in that state, in this scenario you have to remember that you need to put your feelings aside and be brave enough to support the person as it's 100% about them in that time.
+Even though it was hard for people to see her in that state, in this scenario, you have to remember that you need to put your feelings aside and be brave enough to support the person, as it was 100% about them at that time.

-However, I made sure I said everything I need to say 1000 times to her which consisted of saying "I love you", "You are the best mother ever" and "You're my hero in how you treat everyone with love, as I cannot do that"
+However, I made sure I said everything I needed to say 1000 times to her, which consisted of saying, "I love you", "You are the best mother ever" and "You're my hero in how you treat everyone with love, as I cannot do that."

-My mum in her final weeks knew that everyone loved her and that's the most important thing anyone can be given as a gift as she gave that gift to so many people.
+In her final weeks, my mum knew that everyone loved her, and that's the most important thing anyone can give as a gift, as she gave that gift to so many people.

 I am not going to lie, I cried every day seeing her in the state and especially witnessing things like the bed lift and her face of terror when being winched up from her bed into a chair.